srwim/nexus/README.md

 **Pages:** Feed (`/`) ranked by your star ratings · Daily Brief (`/digest`) · Settings (`/settings`)

 All content comes from free public sources (BBC, NPR, Politico, The Hill, Al Jazeera, ReliefWeb, Defense One, War on the Rocks, ESPN, TechCrunch, The Verge, Ars Technica, NASA, Space.com, SpaceNews, VentureBeat, MIT Tech Review, Variety, Rolling Stone, Hollywood Reporter, the National Weather Service, and Google News for local).
-A dead feed silently drops out — the site keeps working.
+A dead feed silently drops out; the site keeps working.

 ## How it works